Definite articles signal that a noun refers to something specific and known to the listener or reader.

-The definite article marks a specific noun that both speaker and listener identify.
-English uses the for all genders and numbers.
+The definite article marks a specific noun; English uses the for all cases, while Spanish chooses el, la, los, or las to match gender and number.

 Sign In